 How Far Can A Pellet Gun Shoot?

 You can typically expect to accurately shoot as far as 25 to 30 yards with an average pellet gun and ammunition.
-However, you can shoot beyond 50 yards if you use more powerful guns, springers, and better ammo.
+However, you can shoot beyond 50 yards using more powerful guns, springers, and better ammo.

 How To Sight In The Scope Of A Pellet Gun?